Posts in Reception

 • When someone wants an illustration, I have them put their name/email on a sign up sheet

-• After they sign in, I take a photo of them on my phone or iPad (so they don’t have to wait around and can enjoy the event)
+• After they sign in, I take a photo of them (so they don’t have to wait around and can enjoy the event)

 • I complete the sketch in the order on that’s on the list